This exam time, Hustle smarter, not harder...

 You don't look super great when you wake up in the morning - sorry!

-That's because you're a real person.
+Your life is imperfect because you're a real person.

 In the words of Steven Furtick, 'The reason we struggle with insecurity is because we compare our behind the scenes with everyone else's highlight reel."

-Whatever it is, it will change your perspective from that of comparison to gratitude where good things are a bonus rather than a right.
+Whatever it is, it will change your perspective from that of comparison to gratitude, where good things are a bonus rather than a right.

 Life's not meant to be perfect, but you choose whether you enjoy it or not.